 - Monterey Jack

-How To Thicken A Cheese Sauce Without Flour
+How To Thicken Your Sauce Without Flour

 Typically you would need milk/cream and a 'roux' to make any cheese sauce.
 A roux is made by melting butter and flour together then adding milk or cream to the saucepan.

 Here are some things you can dip into your cheese sauce: